 We are absolutely delighted to announce that we have been awarded our second grant.
-We will be running a series of trips and clubs in Wales thanks to an Awards for All grant – Home educating families will benefit from a residential science trip, Welsh lessons and trip to St Fagans, our drama club will receive equipment to film their shows, money towards costumes, a professional workshop, a trip to a performance and a backstage tour, and we will set up a new sea adventure club for older children local to Llandovery in Carmarthenshire, and also run a careers fair for home educators.
+We will be running a series of trips and clubs in Wales thanks to an Awards for All grant – Home educating families will benefit from a residential science trip, Welsh lessons and trip to St Fagans, our drama club will receive equipment to film their shows, money towards costumes, a professional workshop, a trip to a performance and a backstage tour, we will set up a new sea adventure club for older children local to Llandovery in Carmarthenshire, and also run a careers fair for home educators.

 Huge welcome to Cerys Ibbotson, Amanda Kirby and Joanna Lambert.
 Biographies coming soon.